gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

 | Python can loop through each element in a list and do something with it.
 | In the code below, each element in the list is displayed.
+| The sleep is placed after the for-loop to create a short delay before looping through the list again.

 .. code-block:: python